MCUdude/MicroCore/README.md

 [![MicroCore forum thread](https://img.shields.io/badge/support-forum-blue.svg)](https://forum.arduino.cc/index.php?topic=426153.0)

 MicroCore is a lightweight Arduino hardware package for ATtiny13, ATtiny13A, and ATtiny13V.
 It's easy to install, easy to use, has lots of features, including bootloader support and supports most Arduino functions.
-If you're into low-level AVR programming make sure to check out the [example files](https://github.com/MCUdude/MicroCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).
+If you're into low-level AVR programming, make sure to check out the [example files](https://github.com/MCUdude/MicroCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples >
+AVR C code examples).

+*From version 2.5.0 onwards, debugging in the Arduino IDE 2 is supported.
+You can use any of Microchip's EDBG-based hardware debuggers or the DIY debugger [dw-link](https://github.com/felias-fogg/dw-link).
+For documentation, see [https://github.com/felias-fogg/dw-gdbserver](https://github.com/felias-fogg/dw-gdbserver).*

-If you're looking for a great development board for the ATtiny13, and DIP-8 ATtinys in general, I got you covered!
+If you're looking for a great development board for the ATtiny13 and DIP-8 ATtinys in general, I've got you covered!
 This board has all the bells and whistles you need from a board like this, and still, it measures only 42x42mm!
 <br/>
 <br/>
 *Key features:*